 The drumstick primrose is said to be easy to grow.
 Like many of its relatives, it requires moist but well-drained soil.
 It does best in partial shade but can tolerate full sun if it's well watered.
 It's hardy to zones 4 to 7.
 Once flowering has finished, the leaves continue to grow and spread out.
 The space requirement of the plant should be considered when it's planted.

 The cowslip or Primula veris is both a wild and a cultivated primula.
 It bears a group of small, funnel-shaped flowers at the top of a tall flower stem.
 The flowers are usually yellow with orange spots near their centre, but they are occasionally red.
 The plant is native to Europe and Asia.

 It's been suggested that the name "cowslip" originated from the plant's ability to grow in soil that is seasonally boggy and slippery.
 It also grows in drier areas, however, including pastures and grasslands.
-Another theory is that the name is derived from the effects of the cow dung found in places where the plant grows.
+Another theory is that the name is derived from the slippery effect of the cow dung found in places where the plant grows.
 The plant inhabits areas that are less shaded than primrose habitats.

 The wild cowslip population in the UK decreased dramatically between the 1950s and 1980s, mainly due to intensive farming and herbicide use.
 Happily, the population is making a comeback.